 On Facebook and Twitter, Arabs actively pursuing the right to freedom of conscience and religion connect with like-minded people.
 This exposure on social media draws the indignation of pious Muslims, who, as a matter of course, do not tolerate non-religious attitudes and beliefs.

-But this discourse also serves to expose these Muslims to diverse and divergent perspectives—a slow process of change is hopefully set in motion.
+But this discourse also serves to expose these Muslims to diverse and divergent perspectives.